cap-js/docs/java/remote-services.md

     destination:
       name: s4-business-partner-api
 ```

+Based on this configuration, a destination with name `s4-business-partner-api` will be looked up via the Cloud SDK.

 ##### Extension Callback
 This scenario mainly applies to multi-tenant scenarios in which a CAP application wants to offer a callback-mechanism for their subscribers.
 The subscriber will deploy an endpoint for example as a dedicated CAP application in their subscriber account and stores the necessary URL and credentials in a destination in his account.